-The weighted average number of outstanding shares in 2021 and 2020 used to calculate the basic and diluted earnings per share were as follows:
+The weighted average number of outstanding shares in 2022 and 2021 used to calculate the basic and diluted earnings per share were as follows:

-YEARS ENDED DECEMBER 31 (IN THOUSANDS) 2021 2020 Weighted average number of outstanding shares - basic 175,554 175,554 Weighted average number of outstanding shares - diluted 175,554 175,554
+YEARS ENDED DECEMBER 31 (IN THOUSANDS) 2022 2021 Weighted average number of outstanding shares - basic 175,554 175,554 Weighted average number of outstanding shares - diluted 175,554 175,554

-In 2021 and 2020, no dilutive effect of stock options has been calculated as no stock options were outstanding during these periods.
+In 2022, 339,239 outstanding stock options were not included in the computation of diluted earnings per share because they were anti-dilutive.
+In 2021, no dilutive effect of stock options has been calculated as no stock options were outstanding during this period.